 How to Recognize Predatory Mortgage Lenders

-The bulk of mortgage lenders in the marketplace are consumer-oriented and comply with state/federal laws.
-These lenders operate within the scope of real estate law and ethically.
+The bulk of mortgage lenders in the marketplace are consumer-oriented and comply with state and federal laws.
+These lenders operate within the scope of real estate law and ethics.
 However, there are lenders who prey on the naive and uninformed.
+In this case.
 They take advantage of people who don't know how to tell honest mortgage lenders from the predatory types.

 - Direct mail from companies you've never heard of before

 - Telemarketers who try to pressure you over the phone

 Of course, there are legitimate places to find a mortgage.
 But, like a lot of professions that involve large sums of money, complicated products, and unsophisticated consumers, there is a potential for fraud when choosing a mortgage lender.
 How can you tell if a lender is a scammer?

 The representative comes off as a fast-talker and smooth operator.
 You might get the impression that the discussion is more of a spiel that has been repeated so many times it's now rote and not a conversation.

 The rates and fees appear to be unusually high.
 Ask to have your FICO score explained to you and compare rates among other lenders.
 Call another lender and ask about that particular rate.

 For reference, in 2020 and 2021, the average 30-year fixed-rate mortgage rate is expected to be 3.8%.